uc-cdis/workspace-token-service/README.md

 Also note that the OIDC clients you create must be granted `read-storage` access to all the data in the external Data Commons via the data-commons' `user.yaml`.

-The `id_token_username` property for OIDC clients can be configured with `.` in between strings for a nested username inside a token.
+The `id_token_username_field` property for OIDC clients can be configured with `.` in between strings for a nested username inside a token.
 For example if the token jwt has username encoded in the json as `token["context"]["user"]["name"]`:
-We can write this in the parameters as `"id_token_username": "context.user.name"`.
+We can write this in the parameters as `"id_token_username_field": "context.user.name"`.
 If nothing is specified, for a fence client the default is `"context.user.name"`, for a non-fence client the default is `"email"`.